Jordan Bone: Detroit Pistons (2019–2020)

-Bone was selected 57th overall in the 2019 NBA draft by the New Orleans Pelicans, who later traded him to the Detroit Pistons via the Atlanta Hawks and Philadelphia 76ers.
+Bone was selected in the second round with the 57th overall pick in the 2019 NBA draft by the New Orleans Pelicans, who later traded him to the Detroit Pistons via the Atlanta Hawks and Philadelphia 76ers.

 On July 8, 2019, Bone signed a two-way contract with the Pistons.
 He will split playing time between the Pistons and their NBA G League affiliate, the Grand Rapids Drive.
 Bone scored 22 points against the Memphis Hustle on December 26, 2019, but suffered a knee injury and missed a game.

 Orlando Magic (2020–2021)

 On November 27, 2020, Bone signed a two-way contract with the Orlando Magic.
 On February 3, 2021, the Orlando Magic announced that they had waived Bone.

 Delaware Blue Coats (2021)

 On February 6, 2021, the Delaware Blue Coats announced that they had acquired Bone and a 2021–22 third-round pick from the Lakeland Magic in exchange for the returning player right to J.P.
 Macura, the returning player right to Doral Moore and a 2021–22 second-round pick.
 He made his debut for the Blue Coats on February 11, 2021.